is the Science

 is the process whereby biological cells

-generate new proteins; it is balanced by the loss of cellular proteins
+; it is balanced by the loss of cellular proteins

 via degradation or export.
 Translation, the assembly of amino acids by